digrec/hodl/README.md

 ## How to run

-Open the project in Android Studio or Fleet and run `androidApp`, `iosApp` or `desktopApp` run configuration.
+Open the project in Android Studio or IntelliJ and run `androidApp`, `iosApp` or `desktopApp` run configuration.

 ### Desktop